U.S., other nations appear to snub Haiti’s interim prime minister while supporting rival

 The Core Group statement is a departure from previous statements made by some of its members.

 A day after Moïse was assassinated, State Department spokesman Ned Price said the United States would continue to work with Joseph as he was serving as acting prime minister before the slaying.
-A U.S. delegation that visited Haiti said that it met with Joseph, Henry and Lambert and encouraged them to work together to hold “free and fair elections," White House national security council spokeswoman Emily Horne said on Monday.
+A U.S. delegation that visited Haiti said that it met with Joseph, Henry and Lambert and encouraged them to work together to hold “free and fair elections," White House National Security Council spokeswoman Emily Horne said on Monday.

 The State Department did not immediately respond to a request for comment on the Core Group’s statement.